 (5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: The estimated total number of respondents for the information collection N-648 is 4,138 and the estimated hour burden per response is 2.42 hours.

 (6) An estimate of the total public burden (in hours) associated with the collection: The total estimated annual hour burden associated with this collection is 10,014 hours.

-(7) An estimate of the total public burden (in cost) associated with the collection: The estimated total annual cost burden associated with this collection of information is $213,107.
+(7) An estimate of the total public burden (in cost) associated with the collection: The estimated total annual Start Printed Page 46963cost burden associated with this collection of information is $213,107.

 End Supplemental Information

 Jerry L Rigdon,